Sitecore/Sitecore.Demo.Scenarios/play-media-chone/01. Content Management/03. Create Content Types/README.md

-# Create Content
+# Create Content Types

-This scenario demonstrates creating a new content type, creating and publishing new pieces of content in Content Hub ONE and displaying them on a new page of the website.
+This scenario demonstrates creating a new content type, creating and publishing new pieces of content in Content Hub ONE, and displaying them on a new page of the website.

 1. Log into the [Sitecore Cloud Portal](https://portal.sitecorecloud.io/) to access your Content Hub ONE instances.